 Land is carried at cost.
 Other premises and equipment are carried at cost net of accumulated depreciation.
-Depreciation is computed using the straight-line and the declining balance methods based principally on the estimated useful lives of the assets.
+Depreciation is computed using the straight-line method based principally on the estimated useful lives of the assets.
 Maintenance and repairs are expensed as incurred while major additions and improvements are capitalized.
 Gains and losses on dispositions are included in other operating expenses.